absorensen/numbers_go_brrrr/m2_concurrency/s5_async.md

 that a request has been made and what will be the result, will require an async runtime.
 This runtime can itself be relatively big, so you have to imagine a linear function with a bias of the size of the runtime plus the amount of futures.
 Big runtime, small futures.
-Thus a big, if fast runtime, like the very popular [tokio](https://tokio.rs/), only makes sense if we are in a minimum of 10's of requests per second.
+Thus a big, if fast runtime, like the very popular [tokio][4], only makes sense if we are in a minimum of 10's of requests per second.
 Otherwise, use a lighter runtime or whatever comes with Rust by default.

 _________________

 ## Async in Rust
 Async is still relatively new in Rust and is likely to see significant changes.
-The documentation reflects that, despite there being an async Rust book, it is not complete.
+The documentation reflects that, despite there being an async Rust book, it is not complete at the time of writing.

 In order to call functions denoted ```async``` we either need to use a ```block_on(my_async_function())``` call in our synchronous code and the call, as surprising as that may be, blocks on the asynchronous